biohackathon-japan/bh23-link-hs-var-mm/paper/paper.md

 Table: Data processing workflow steps of the API

 The table explains how data was processed and which data sources, tools, and APIs were used at each step in the API.
 Between these steps, TogoID [@ikeda2022] was used for conversion between Ensembl transcript IDs and NCBI gene IDs.
 The workflow written in Markdown format is available at https://github.com/biohackathon-japan/bh23-map-hs-var-mm/blob/main/sparqlet/human_variant_to_mouse.md.

 # Future work

 We will work on improving the precision of variant mapping.
 Currently, gene relationships between humans and mice are derived exclusively from the HomoloGene ortholog cluster [@homologene2023].
 However, supplementing HomoloGene with other ortholog databases could potentially enhance accuracy.
 Our current system covers only one-to-one gene relationships between humans and mice.
 Nevertheless, it is valuable to explore one-to-many relationships, especially in understanding essential mouse homologs related to immunity and olfaction.
-Additionally, it is crucial to evaluate alignment tools beyond ggsearch.
+Additionally, it is crucial to evaluate alignment tools beyond ggsearch [@ggsearch2023].
 The outcomes of our variant mapping will be presented as links connecting the comprehensive human variation database, TogoVar [@mitsuhashi2022], and the model mouse genome database, MoG+ [@takada2022].

 In the future, we will not only focus on comparisons based solely on the homology of nucleotide sequences encoding proteins in humans and mice, but also take into consideration the functionality of cis-elements.
-Mapping variants in non-coding (UTR and intron) and intergenic regions is worthwhile but challenging.
+Mapping variants in non-coding regions, such as UTRs, introns, and intergenic regions, is worthwhile but challenging.
 Additionally, we will prioritize genomic variants of disease-causing genes based on literature information and the results of large-scale gene knockout projects in mice.
 The goal is to develop an information infrastructure for accurately selecting the most suitable mouse model strains for human disease research.

 ## Acknowledgements